- Gartner has provided information on SAP Fiori to the market that has proven to be highly inaccurate.

 “SAP Fiori UX is anything but innocuous.
 It is such a radical rethink of the way people should interact with an ERP system that it will impact the way application leaders need to manage their SAP implementation, including team responsibilities, structures and success metrics.
 If successful, SAP Fiori UX will have profound implications on the enterprise software market.”

-Fiori is much nicer looking than the SAPGUI, but it is less functional than SAPGUI because it is primarily a mobile reporting app.
+Fiori is much nicer than the SAPGUI, but it is less functional than SAPGUI because it is primarily a mobile reporting app.

 SAP’s Overhyped Mediocre UI